Vuepic/vue-datepicker/docs/methods-and-events/events/index.md

 - `Date | Date[]`: `v-model` value in a given timezone

-## @date-update
+## @date-click

-Emits a date value when date is clicked on the calendar
+Emits a date value when the date is clicked on the calendar

 ## @invalid-date